emqx/cloud-docs/en_US/shadow_service/overview.md

 ### Access A:
-If you have a running deployment that meets all the criteria above, on the deployment page, click `Shadow Service` on the left menu and click `Subscribe` to enter the service enablement.
+If you have a running deployment that meets all the criteria above, on the deployment page, click `Shadow Service` on the left menu and click `Subscribe Now` to enter the service enablement.

 ![entry](./_assets/entry01.png)